 The following fees listed are meant as a guide only.
 An annual bench fee may be charged in addition to academic fees where the research projects undertaken require a high expenditure on consumables, equipment or other resources.
 Please check with the admissions team for your research area for accurate information.

 If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.

 You may also need to pay additional study costs in some instances.

 UK first year fees

 The fee quoted is based on full-time study and shows the fee charged for postgraduate researchers studying in that academic year.
-Fees may rise in your second and subsequent years.
-This will be by no more than the rate of inflation, calculated according to the Retail Price Index.
+The fee may increase in future years of your studies in line with inflation.

 The following fees for international postgraduate researchers are based on full-time study and apply for each year of the course.
 These fees are fixed at this level for each year of your course allowing you to plan your finances for the duration of your studies.